appwoodoo/appwoodoo-android-sdk/README.md

 ## Update from previous versions

-* When updating to Appwoodoo SDK v2.4.1:
+* When updating to Appwoodoo SDK v2.4.1 or later:

 Make sure to remove the Appwoodoo.jar file from the libs, and use only Gradle to compile the SDK (see the 'Quick Install' part).